-Any shareholder who wishes to present a proposal for action at our next Annual Meeting of shareholders tentatively scheduled for March 16, 2018, or to nominate a director candidate for our Board of Directors, must submit such proposal or nomination in writing to our Corporate Secretary at HEICO Corporation, 3000 Taft Street, Hollywood, Florida 33021.
+Any shareholder who wishes to present a proposal for action at our next Annual Meeting of shareholders tentatively scheduled for March 20, 2020, or to nominate a director candidate for our Board of Directors, must submit such proposal or nomination in writing to our Corporate Secretary at HEICO Corporation, 3000 Taft Street, Hollywood, Florida 33021.
 The proposal or nomination should comply with the time period and information requirements as set forth in our By-laws relating to shareholder business or shareholder nominations, respectively.
-Shareholders interested in submitting a proposal for inclusion in the Proxy Statement for the 2018 Annual Meeting of Shareholders may do so by following the procedures prescribed in SEC Rule 14a-8.
-To be eligible for inclusion, shareholder proposals must be received by our Corporate Secretary at the herein above address no later than October 18, 2017.
+To be eligible to present a proposal or nomination at the 2020 Annual Meeting, such proposal or nomination must be properly submitted to us as set forth in our By-laws and not earlier than December 21, 2019 nor later than January 21, 2020.
+These requirements are seperate from the SEC's requirements that a stockholder must meet in order to have a proposal included in our proxy statement.
+Shareholders interested in submitting a proposal for inclusion in the Proxy Statement for the 2020 Annual Meeting of Shareholders may do so by following the procedures prescribed in SEC Rule 14a-8.
+To be eligible for inclusion, shareholder proposals must be received by our Corporate Secretary at the herein above address no later than October 14, 2019.